armaanhammer/lock-challenge/design_log/Step_1.md

 #### Refamiliarization with C++

 Needed to refamiliarize myself with C++ after spending large amount of time with C and Python.
-See [Reference in Appendix](Step_1_Appendix.md#Initial-Prompt) for details.
+See [Reference in Appendix](Step_1_Appendix.md#c-reference-material) for details.

 ---

 ## Method

+### Research

+Details about my research into lock_guard, mutex, and testing are available here: [Reference in Appendix](/Step_1_Appendix.md#what-does-this-actually-do)

+### Coding

-As a first step, I intended to replicate already-working code.
+As this is a first step in a larger project, I intended to replicate already-working code.
 To that end, I copied `std::lock_guard` into a new header file, fixed references to an STD object that was out of namespace, and encapsulated it with my own namespace.
 To test, I took generic multithread example code that uses std::lock_guard and modified it to use my namespace and class.
+See [Reference in Appendix](Step_1_Appendix.md#coding) for details.

 ## Test conditions